mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 **Someone:** “*Wanting*”; wanting to be a Buddhist practicioner.

 **Katagiri Roshi:** Well, I think not Buddhist, I think you want to be a *practitioner*.
-It’s not necessary to put the “Buddhism”.
-Practitioner in life.
+It’s not necessary to put the “Buddhism”; [be a] practitioner in life.

 *Practitioner* is to know something deeply, more than the conscious or unconscious understanding of human life.
 Something; you don't know *what*.
 So, why you do practice?
 You don't know, actually.
 Okay?
 Is that clear?